jambuur/APEDSK99/README.md

 their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.
 A ">" indicates that the same LDSK() command will show the next lot of files.

+2 further CALL's manage the optional Real Time Clock (RTC).
+Datalogger SD shields include a RTC but there are plenty of vanilla SD shields without one.
+I highly recommend one, very handy to have it for the TI:

+- CALL SRTC("DDMMYYYYHHmm"): sets the RTC

+- CALL GRTC(): displays the date and time

-2 further CALL's concern the management of the DSR itself:
+2 final CALL's concern the management of the DSR itself:

 - CALL ADSR("*8 character DSR file name*"): loads a DSR file from the /DSR folder on the SD card and resets APEDSK99.
 DSR filenames need to have 8 characters (no spaces this time) and a .DSR extension.